 The society organises two conferences a year at which undergraduate student speakers from across the UK, and well-known professional academic philosophers from around the world, present papers.
 BUPS conferences have been held across the country, some examples of which include the universities of Oxford, Cambridge, Durham, Southampton, Nottingham, Warwick, and Leeds.

-BUPS also publishes the only national undergraduate philosophy journal in the UK, the British Journal of Undergraduate Philosophy (BJUP).
-The BJUP receives submissions from undergraduate students across the world, and the authors of papers that are accepted for publication in the next edition of the BJUP are invited to present at a BUPS conference.
+BUPS also publishes a national undergraduate philosophy journal: the British Journal of Undergraduate Philosophy (BJUP).
+The BJUPis the oldest, and arguably the most prestigious, undergraduate philosophy journal in the UK.
+The BJUPreceives submissions from undergraduate students around the world, and the authors of papers that are accepted for publication in the next edition of the BJUP are invited to present at a BUPS conference.

 For the website of the British Undergraduate Philosophy Society, please click here.